realityengines/post_hoc_debiasing/README.md

 $ python create_configs.py adult spd 1 10
 ```

-where dataset is one of "adult" (ACI), "bank" (BM), or "compas" (COMPAS), bias measure is one of "spd" (statistical parity difference), "eod" (equal opportunity difference), or "aod" (average odds difference), protected variable is one of 1 (gender), 2 (race), and the number of replications is any positive integer depending on the desired test power.
+where <dataset> is one of "adult" (ACI), "bank" (BM), or "compas" (COMPAS), <bias measure> is one of "spd" (statistical parity difference), "eod" (equal opportunity difference), or "aod" (average odds difference), <protected variable> is 1 or 2 (described below), and <number of replications> is the number of trials to run, which can be any positive integer.
 This will create a config directory `<dataset>_<bias measure>_<protected variable>` (for example `adult_spd_1`) including all the corresponding config files for the experiment.

-A table describing the relationship between protected variable index and dataset is given below.
+A table describing the relationship between the protected variable index and dataset is given below.

 | dataset   | 1   | 2    |
 |:----------|:----|:-----|